 What is a credit card?

 A credit card is a revolving line of credit that lets you borrow money, pay down your balance, and borrow again without having to apply for a new loan.
+A credit card issuer can be a credit union, the bank where you hold a savings account, or another type of financial institution.

-Your credit card account will have a credit limit and your current balance increases as you use your credit card for purchases and other transactions, such as a balance transfer or cash advance.
-You can use your card until your current balance hits your credit limit—after that, your transactions may be declined.
+Your credit card account will have a credit limit, and your current balance increases as you use your credit card for purchases and other transactions, such as a balance transfer or cash advance.
+You can use your card until your current balance hits your limit—after that, your transactions may be declined.
 But, if you pay down your balance, you free up available credit and can use your card again.

-- You only pay interest on purchases while carrying a balance.
 You generally won’t have to pay interest on any of your purchases if you pay your balance in full every month.
 When you pay less than the full amount and revolve part of your balance, you’ll have to pay interest on the amount you revolve.
 Your new purchases will also start to accrue interest immediately.

-- You could have around 53 days to pay for your purchases.
 Credit cards tend to have a 28- to 31-day billing cycle (depending on the month’s length and weekends or holidays).
 At the end of each billing cycle, the previous balance and new transactions are added together to determine your statement balance and you’ll receive a bill that’s due about 21 to 25 days later.
 This means you may have anywhere from 49 to 56 days between when you make a purchase and have to pay the bill.

 There are also consumer and small-business credit cards.
 These work similarly, although small-business cards may offer some business-specific benefits, such as the option to request employee cards.